Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Returns a list of the symbols naming the fields in members of the type represented by

-Records are extensions of the class Record
+Records are extensions of the class Record.

 These procedures use the Java 1.1 reflection facility.